The effects of draw restrictions on knockout tournaments: Introduction

 The simulation model is based on the format of the UEFA Europa League used between the 2009/10 and 2020/21 seasons, when the knockout phase started with the Round of 32.
 Currently, the Europa League---and the UEFA Europa Conference League, the third tier European competition launched in the 2021/22 season---contains knockout round play-offs with 16 teams, followed by the Round of 16, quarterfinals, semifinals, and the final.
 Our last finding says that preventing teams from the same national association to meet against each other only in the Round of 32 can hardly be justified.
 Since now the association constraint is used in the draw of both the knockout round play-offs and the Round of 16, the results can explain this recent decision of the UEFA.

-The paper has some connections to \citet{BoczonWilson2018} who analyse the UEFA Champions League Round of 16 draw in order to quantify how the draw mechanism affects expected assignments and alters expected tournament prizes.
-They also show in a figure that allowing one same nation pairing in the draw decreases the aggregated number of same nation matchups in the subsequent rounds by about 10\%.
-However, our investigation has important novelties since \citet{BoczonWilson2018} neither attempt to obtain analytical results nor consider the effects of restrictions imposed in different rounds and their implications for the probability that the winner comes from a given national association.
-Therefore, while the choice of UEFA administrators for the draw mechanism is verified by \citet{BoczonWilson2018}, the current work sheds much more light on the alternatives to the current structure of draw constraints.
-To summarise, tournament organisers will definitely not understand the effects of draw restrictions used in knockout tournaments from \citet{BoczonWilson2018}---but they can get an insight into this issue from our study.\footnote{~It is worth noting that \citet{BoczonWilson2018} is an unpublished working paper, which has recently been accepted at \emph{Management Science}.
-The final manuscript, available at \url{https://www.martaboczon.com/}, does not contain \emph{any} information on the increased likelihood of same nation matchups in the later rounds of the tournament.}
+The paper has some connections to \citet{BoczonWilson2022} who analyse the UEFA Champions League Round of 16 draw in order to quantify how the draw mechanism affects expected assignments and alters expected tournament prizes.
+A former version of the paper, \citet{BoczonWilson2018} also show in Figure~10 that allowing one same nation pairing in the draw decreases the aggregated number of same nation matchups in the subsequent rounds by about 10\%.
+However, our investigation has important novelties since \citet{BoczonWilson2022} neither attempt to formulate a mathematical model for analysing the effects of restrictions imposed in different rounds nor consider their implications for the probability that the winner comes from a given national association.
+Therefore, while the choice of UEFA administrators for the draw mechanism is verified by \citet{BoczonWilson2022}, the current work sheds much more light on the alternatives to the current structure of draw constraints.
+To summarise, tournament organisers will definitely not understand the effects of draw restrictions used in knockout tournaments from \citet{BoczonWilson2022}---but they can get insight into this issue from our study.

 The remainder of the paper is laid out as follows.
 Section~\ref{Sec2} outlines the design of the UEFA Europa League between the 2009/10 and 2020/21 seasons and presents the draw policies to be compared.
 A basic mathematical model is provided in Section~\ref{Sec3}.
 Section~\ref{Sec4} investigates the consequences of the association constraint in 12 recent Europa League seasons via simulations.
 In particular, the methodology is detailed in Section~\ref{Sec41} and the results are discussed in Section~\ref{Sec42}.
 Section~\ref{Sec5} provides concluding remarks and some directions for future research.